paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

     - There are two constraints: `backed_candidate.candidate.descriptor.para_id == scheduled_core.para_id && candidate.candidate.descriptor.validation_data_hash == computed_validation_data_hash`.
     - In the event that more than one candidate meets the constraints, selection between the candidates is arbitrary.
 However, not more than one candidate can be selected per core.

 The end result of this process is a vector of `BackedCandidate`s, sorted in order of their core index.
+Furthermore, this process should select at maximum one candidate which upgrades the runtime validation code.

 ### Determining Bitfield Availability